 - This is for new builds, once you have bought the property it is no longer a new build, and there will be no government help for someone to then purchase said property from you, making the secondary sale market less buoyant than perhaps most people would like.

 - This will cause an increase in housing newstarts up to 500K, but doesn't make it any easier for people to purchase already built flats/houses.
 The increase in housing stock will actually reduce the price of already existing entry level properties.
 This will effect house prices further down the chain as people will not be able to afford to move up if their jumping off price point is reduced.
 This may help keep builders alive, but it looks likely that it will break the housing market as a whole.

 Over the last few months I’ve been attempting to fathom whether it was worth purchasing a house (lots of unknowns there, but at least I could work out the sums involved and look at the risk/reward ratio.)
-I’ve attached the spreadsheet (XLS) I created to look at a 20 year example mortgage with example savings, interest rates for savings and mortgage, compounded inflation etc and try out some scenarios and see what came out.
+I’ve attached the spreadsheet (XLS) (EDIT: I’ve taken the spreadsheet out, as it is quite old now… will write a new tool when I get the chance…) I created to look at a 20 year example mortgage with example savings, interest rates for savings and mortgage, compounded inflation etc and try out some scenarios and see what came out.
 I’ve added the spreadsheet here if people need something similar.
 It doesn’t take into account the lost opportunity cost of the deposit, but should give you a feel for the cost of a mortgage over the time period.
 It was looking like saving and renting was going to end up a better bet, even with such low savings rates as I’d expect mortgage rates to increase over the next few years… however, after seeing the government’s new mortgage policy sitting and waiting may be my best policy.